BirdeeHub/nixCats-nvim/CONTRIBUTING.md

 self.homeConfigurations."<home_config_name>".config."<defaultPackageName>".out.packages."<package_name>"
 ```

-The reason I am having trouble explaining this, is because you can change the modulenamespace of the nixCats options.
+The reason I am having trouble explaining this, is because you can change the module namespace of the nixCats options.

+It could be at `self.homeConfigurations."<home_config_name>".config.mysupercoolmodules.my-neovim.out.packages.<packagename>` or whatever.

+Or even `self.legacyPackages.x86_64-linux.homeConfigurations."<home_config_name>".config.mysupercoolmodules.my-neovim.out.packages.<packagename>`.

 It's a cool feature but how do I explain that now...

+The module namespace can be set when you call `utils.mkNixosModules` or `utils.mkHomeModules`

+and how to grab it from your config depends on where your config gets exported from your flake.

 I welcome any help in making this happen.